Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Parametric Inference Framework for Diffusion Processes

+Clearly, the solution $X$ to \eqref{eq:langevin:eff:sde} is in $F$.
 Furthermore, model consistency of the MLE is a well-known fact in the mathematical statistics literature; see \cite{PrakasaRao1999,Kutoyants2004,Liptser2010} for example. \begin{lemma}[MLE is model consistent] Let $X$ be the solution to \eqref{eq:langevin:eff:sde} corresponding to the parameters $A,\Sigma>0$.
-Then the MLE $\Lambda_T$ for $A$ is model consistent, so that $\lim_{T\rightarrow}\Lambda_T(X) = A$ in probability. \end{lemma}
+Then the MLE $\Lambda_T$ for $A$ is model consistent, so that $\lim_{T\rightarrow\infty}\Lambda_T(X) = A$ in probability. \end{lemma}

-Despite the consistency results of Lemmas \ref{lem:mle:num:cons} and \ref{lem:mle:mod:cons}, an accurate numerical treatment of the parametric inference problem is still not guaranteed.
+Despite the consistency results of Lemmas \ref{lem:mle:num:cons} and \ref{lem:mle:mod:cons}, an accurate numerical treatment of the parametric inference problem for the SDE model \eqref{eq:langevin:eff:sde} via the MLE is still not guaranteed.
 In fact, the MLE fails to be $\varepsilon$-stable and it is, as such, not a convergent estimation procedure.
 To see this, we construct a weak perturbation in $F$, for which the MLE is not convergent.
 Specifically, consider the SDE